Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Problem Statement

-\begin{itemize} \item \textbf{Blindness:} related to how much information is required to extract the original watermark from the encoded media. \textbf{Blind} techniques do not require the original cover media or original watermark to extract the watermark, and are the most practically useful. \textbf{Semi-blind} techniques require only the watermark and not the original cover media to extract the watermark from the encoded media. \textbf{Non-blind} techniques require both the cover media and watermark in order to extract the watermark. \item \textbf{Fragility:} related to how the watermark reacts to attacks and distortions applied to it. \textbf{Fragile} watermarks are designed to show all attacks applied to it so that, when extracted, it is possible to verify which attacks have been applied to the media.
-This is useful when verifying the integrity of the media. \textbf{Semi-fragile} watermarks are not robust against intentional distortions such as warping and noise filtering that attempt to degrade the watermark, but are robust against content-preserving distortions such as compression and enhancement.
-Therefore, it can be used to trace any illegal distortions made to the media. \item \textbf{Visibility:} whether the watermark is visible to the human eye. \item \textbf{Invertibility:} whether the watermark can be removed from the cover media once embedded.
-Invertible watermarks can be removed and non-invertible watermarks cannot. \item \textbf{Robustness}: the ability of the watermark to remain unchanged when attacks are applied to it.
-In practice, fragile techniques are often used in conjunction with robust techniques, so that one watermark will remain unaltered and the other can be used to trace the attacks applied to the media. \item \textbf{Security}: determines how difficult it is for an adversarial party to extract the data from the cover image. \end{itemize}
+\begin{itemize} \item \textbf{Blindness:} related to how much information is required to extract the original data from the encoded media. \textbf{Blind} techniques do not require the original cover media or original data to extract the embedded data, and are the most practically useful. \textbf{Semi-blind} techniques require only the original data, whereas \textbf{Non-blind} techniques require both the original cover media and data in order to perform data extraction. \item \textbf{Fragility:} related to how the embedded data reacts to attacks and distortions applied to it. \textbf{Fragile} data are designed to show all attacks applied to it so that, when extracted, it is possible to verify which attacks have been applied to the media.
+This is useful when verifying the integrity of the media. \textbf{Semi-fragile} data are not robust against intentional distortions such as warping and noise filtering that attempt to degrade the embedded data, but are robust against content-preserving distortions such as compression and enhancement.
+Therefore, it can be used to trace any illegal distortions made to the media. \item \textbf{Visibility:} whether the embedded data is visible to the human eye. \item \textbf{Invertibility:} whether the embedded data can be removed from the cover media once embedded.
+Invertible data can be removed and non-invertible ones cannot. \item \textbf{Robustness}: the ability of the embedded data to remain unchanged when attacks are applied to it.